EDCD/EDDN/schemas/README-EDDN-schemas.md

 The URL for the live Relay is:

     tcp://eddn.edcd.io:9500

+Depending on the programming language and library used, you might need to explicitly subscribe to an empty topic, `''`, in order to receive anything.

+Unfortunately at this time we're using an old version of ZeroMQ which does not support server-side subscription filtering.
+So by all means specify a more specific topic filter if it suits your needs, but realise that the dropping of not-matching messages will happen at your end, not the server.

 Once you've connected to that you will receive messages.
 To access the data you will first need to zlib-decompress each message.
 Then you will